-Furthermore, the recent Indices of Multiple Deprivation (2015) give an interesting insight into the community of the Broads.
-There Indices of Multiple Deprivation map for the Broads is shown above.
-The map uses a traffic light system whereby red indicates most deprived and green lease deprived.
+Furthermore, the recent Indices of

+Multiple Deprivation (2015) give an interesting insight into the community of the Broads.
+There Indices of Multiple Deprivation map for the Broads is shown below.
 More detailed maps are shown at Appendix A.

 3.9 Access and Recreation